turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

 #### **Fund your account**

-Fund your account using the the faucet link [https://faucet.avax-test.network/](https://faucet.avax-test.network/) and pasting your Fuji's C-Chain address in the input field.
+Fund your account using the faucet link [https://faucet.avax-test.network/](https://faucet.avax-test.network/) and pasting your Fuji's C-Chain address in the input field.
 You'll need to send at least `135422040` nAVAX to the account to cover the cost of contract deployments.
+Here `nAVAX` refers nano-AVAX i.e. billionth of an `AVAX` or simply 1 `nAVAX` = (1/1000,000,000) `AVAX`.
 Though funding through faucet would give you enough `AVAX` to run multiple deployments and transactions on the network.

 ### **Run Migrations**